AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 }
 ```

-The `renderNodeList` function is the entrypoint into the recursive algorithm.
-The `renderNodeList` function expects an array of `childNodes`.
-Each node in the array is then passed to a function `renderNode`.
+`renderNodeList` is a recursive function that takes an array of `childNodes`.
+Each node in the array is then passed to a function `renderNode`, which in turn calls `renderNodeList` if the node has children.

 ```javascript
 // renderNode - renders an individual node